goodviber/wizard_steps/README.md

 ## Usage

 Firstly, there is a pre-requisite of knowing what a multi-step form is if you don't already.
-A great resource is [this rails cast](http://railscasts.com/episodes/217-multistep-forms).
+A great resource is [this railscast](http://railscasts.com/episodes/217-multistep-forms).

 The gem is fits a typical MVC style (model-view-controller)

 ## Model

 List your steps in a wizard.rb file, located at the base of your multi-step folder.
-Take the following file structure below as an example for a model to create a user:
+Take the following file structure below as an example for a module to create a user:

 ```
 |models